 State Authorization Compliance and Reciprocity

 Effective December 2017, the University of Central Florida has been approved by Florida to participate in National Council for State Authorization Reciprocity Agreements.
 NC-SARA is a voluntary, regional approach to state oversight of postsecondary distance education.
 The reciprocity agreements allow for the open delivery of academic credit-earning activities in participating states, including academic field experiences such as internships or practicums.

-Current authorized SARA member states include the District of Columbia, Puerto Rico, the U.S. Virgin Islands and all states except Massachusetts and California.
+Current authorized SARA member states include the District of Columbia, Puerto Rico, the U.S. Virgin Islands and all states except California.
 California is not a SARA state but currently has no state authorization restrictions for regionally accredited public institutions like UCF.
-Massachusetts has provided specific permission for UCF to conduct internships and academic field work activities.
 Therefore, UCF has no U.S. state restrictions on enrolling students.